luci/recipes-py/README.recipes.md

   step_name (str): name of the step. source_spec (luci.resultdb.v1.SourceSpec): The source information
-    to apply to the given invocation.
+    to apply to the given invocation. baseline_id (str): Baseline identifier for this invocation, usually of the format {buildbucket bucket}:{buildbucket builder name}.
+For example, 'try:linux-rel'.
+Baselines are used to detect new tests in invocations.

 &mdash; **def [upload\_invocation\_artifacts](/recipe_modules/resultdb/api.py#295)(self, artifacts, parent_inv=None, step_name=None):**